heinrich5991/libtw2/doc/map_datafile.md

 **Point** is a struct with 2 i32, one for x, one for y.
 It is usually used to describe a position in the map.
 0, 0 is the top-left corner.

+**Color** is a struct with the 4 u8 values (in order): r, g, b, a.
+Its still usually parsed from 4 i32s, meaning each one should hold a value that fits into an u8.

 The `item_data` of an item will be considered as an array of i32.
 We will split the `item_data` up into its different elements, which differ for each item type.